 If you have a cat or a dog, an almost certain issue you’ll have to deal with at some point is diarrhea.
 Whether it’s as simple as a result of eating something they shouldn’t, the result of medication use, or a change in food that suddenly creates havoc in the bathroom department, it’s a good idea to be ready to act when it happens.
 Luckily, there are three inexpensive and easy diarrhea treatments for cats and dogs that should help resolve the issue quickly.

 Colloidal silver is one of those things you may have heard of, but don’t really know what it is or its capabilities.
-I used to be one of those people.
-I can’t even remember now what specific issue I was dealing with, if any, when I stumbled across colloidal silver, but even in the limited capacity I’ve used it for, I’m glad that I did.
+I can’t even remember now what specific issue I was dealing with, if any, when I stumbled across colloidal silver, but I’m glad that I did.
 And while it may seem expensive, I like to look at it in terms of it saving me a vet visit and prescription meds or a late night/weekend shopping trip to track down a treatment I need.
-I can assure you, as many times as it has suddenly come in handy, how many things it can cure, and given how well it works, I will not be without it.
+I can assure you, as many times as it has suddenly come in handy, how many things it can cure, and given how well it works without any negative side effects, I will not be without it.
 You shouldn’t either.
 Read more